Xelfie/xelfie/README.md

-## Hey, I'm Marine 👋
+## 👋 Hey, I'm Marine!

 A developer who got into programming because it's fun!

-💻 I build web apps for a living (and sometimes in my spare time)
+💻 I build web apps for a living (and sometimes for fun) – mostly with TypeScript. <br/>

-📱 I have some experience with mobile development
+📱 I have some experience with mobile development, primarily using React Native and Expo. <br/>

-🎮 I enjoy exploring game development from time to time
+🎮 I enjoy exploring game development from time to time.

 What excites me most?
-The challenge, and the joy of bringing ideas to life!
+The challenge of problem-solving and the joy of bringing ideas to life!

-Always curious, always learning 🚀
+Always curious, always learning. 🚀

 <!--
 **Xelfie/xelfie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.